 Did you know that more than 1/5 of all realtors make more than $100,000 per year?
 Being a real estate agent is a perfect job for a mom because it provides flexibility, stability, and the opportunity to earn big commissions.

 As a real estate agent, you’ll have a certain amount of leniency in your schedule because clients and associates are typically understanding if you need to reschedule.
 Plus, when your kids start to get old enough to think about buying their first home, you’ll already have plenty of experience to help them facilitate the process.
+Click here for tips if you plan to be a part time real estate agent.

 5. Clerical and Administrative Positions

 Desk and office jobs are usually great for moms because they aren’t very physically demanding and the hours are typically predicable.
 The consistency and straightforwardness of these jobs will simplify the process of getting into a daily routine, which is important when you’re trying to achieve a solid work-life balance as a mom.
+A great example of a position perfect for moms is Certificate II in Transport Security Protection.

 As an entry-level clerical worker, you’ll only be making around $30,000 per year, but once you climb the ranks and land your first administrative job, your salary will increase to around $60,000 per year.
 Plus, most of these jobs come with great employee benefits like generous insurance coverage and paid vacations that you can use to spend more time with the kids.